 Although we do not usually consider the Holy Spirit one to be served, we do so when we take His work and apply it to our lives.
 When we study and meditate upon the word of God, we realize that the Holy Spirit gave this to us as He was directed by God, and Christ.
 When we allow His work to permeate and infiltrate our very being, then we are in a sense, becoming His servant.

-Many of those in the church feel very confident that they serve Diety as mentioned above.
-Many feel that upon doing their duty to Diety, then Diety will reward them.
+Many of those in the church feel very confident that they serve Deity as mentioned above.
+Many feel that upon doing their duty to Deity, then Deity will reward them.
 For the majority of Christians, this is all the service they ever offer.